Python API Documentation#

 The SDK is organized around key protein engineering workflows:

-• Access to PoET and proprietary OpenProtein models, along with community-based models like ESM.
+• Access to PoET, proprietary OpenProtein models, and community models such as ESM

 • Logits and attention maps for interpretability

-PoET - Conditional protein language model for zero-shot prediction and generation
+PoET is a conditional protein language model designed for zero-shot prediction and generation conditioned on protein families.

 • Store assay data (sequences + measurements) on the platform